center-for-threat-informed-defense/attack_to_veris/docs/methodology.md

     - If the VERIS enumeration value describes a behavior that maps to a technique, it is mapped to that technique and all sub-techniques.
     - If the VERIS enumeration value describes a behavior that maps to a tactic, it is mapped to all techniques and sub-techniques in that tactic.
 3. ATT&CK techniques are considered in the context of their descriptions and adversary goals (tactics).
 In some cases, techniques that appear to describe the same technical behavior are not mapped because the adversary objective differs from that described by the VERIS enumeration value.
 4. Many of the same adversary behaviors are described by values in both **Action.Hacking** and **Action.Malware**.
 Activities in the VERIS **Action.Hacking** category are those performed by hands-on-keyboard attackers.
 Activities in the VERIS **Action.Malware** category are automated by software/malware.
-ATT&CK techniques and subtechniques will be mapped to one or both depending on if they describe behaviors that are always automated, always manual, or might be either.
+ATT&CK techniques and sub-techniques will be mapped to one or both depending on if they describe behaviors that are always automated, always manual, or might be either.
 5. Any techniques and sub-techniques that do not have an associated VERIS category based on the above design decisions are mapped to **Action.Hacking.Variety.Other**, **Action.Hacking.Vector.Other**, **Action.Malware.Variety.Other**, or **Action.Malware.Vector.Other**.
 6. Any techniques that have unspecified components of adversary behavior were mapped to **Action.Hacking.Variety.Unknown** or **Action.Malware.Variety.Unknown**.